psyplot/psyplot/docs/about.rst

 About the author
 ----------------
-I, (`Philipp Sommer`_), work as a Data Scientist at the Helmholtz-Zentrum Geesthacht (Germany) in the Helmholtz Coastal Data Center.
+I, (`Philipp Sommer`_), work as a Data Scientist at the `Helmholtz-Zentrum Geesthacht, Centre for Materials and Coastal Research (HZG)` (Germany) in the `Helmholtz Coastal Data Center (HCDC)`.
 Checkout my homepage if you want to know more at philipp-s-sommer.de_

+.. _Helmholtz Coastal Data Center (HCDC): https://hcdc.hzg.de
+.. _Helmholtz-Zentrum Geesthacht, Centre for Materials and Coastal Research (HZG): https://hzg.de
 .. _Philipp Sommer: http://www.philipp-s-sommer.de
 .. _philipp-s-sommer.de: http://www.philipp-s-sommer.de